kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/03-Cluster-Setup-and-Hardening/33-Labs-Securing-Kubernetes-Dashboard.md

     Note: From a security perspective do not use --disable-filter option as it can leave you vulnerable to XSRF attacks, when used with an accessible port.
 We have used this option to make our lab environment work with the kubernetes dashboard so you can access it through a browser.
 Ideally you would be accessing it through a kubectl proxy on your localhost only.
 So in actual environments do not use --disable-filter option as its a major security risk

   <details>

   ```
   OK
   ```
   </details>

-- `Username and Password` is not a way of logging into Kubernetes dashboard
+- `Username and Password` is not a way of logging into Kubernetes dashboard.

-- **`The cluster-admin ClusterRole`**  provides access to entire cluster
+- **`The cluster-admin ClusterRole`**  provides access to entire cluster.

-- Get the token of admin-user and login into UI.
-Check whether you can modify any of resources Get token by running below and login to UI with that token
+- Get the token of admin-user and login into the UI.
+Check whether you can modify any of resources Get token by running below and login to the UI with that token.

   <details>

   ```
   $ kubectl -n kubernetes-dashboard get secret $(kubectl -n kubernetes-dashboard get sa/admin-user -o jsonpath="{.secrets[0].name}") -o go-template="{{.data.token | base64decode}}"

   OK
   ```
   </details>

 - What namespaces can you see from the UI?
   <details>

   ```
   All of the above
   ```